-Wort is a brewing term that means, essentially, unfermented beer.
-It is beer before it is the beer that we drink and it is important for homebrewers to understand what wort is and how it factors into the beer making process.
+Wort is a brewing term that essentially means unfermented beer.
+It is beer before it is the beer that we drink.
+For homebrewers, it's important to understand what wort is and how it factors into the beer making process.

-Think of wort as a 'beer starter.'
-It is the sweet, malty liquid that begins by converting starches in malted grains into sugar (the process of mashing).
-Hot water is added to the mash to allow the enzymes to finish the conversion from starch to sugar.
+Think of the wort as a "beer starter."
+It is the sweet, malty liquid that begins by converting the starches of malted grains into sugar (the process of mashing).
+Hot water is added to this mash to allow the enzymes to finish the conversion from starch to sugar.
 This is the wort.

 Note: Homebrewers will often skip the mashing and lautering stages by starting out with a liquid malt extract.

-The resulting wort—that now clean, sugary liquid that can be as much as 90% water—is now ready for brewing.
+The resulting wort—that now clean, sugary liquid which can be as much as 90 percent water—is now ready for brewing.
 The color of the wort is usually the same as the final product.

-At this stage, the carbohydrate and basic sugar content can look something like this:
+According to Oxford Companion to Beer (an essential book for any brewer), at this stage the carbohydrate and basic sugar content can look something like this:

-This is a general guide and will vary based on the grains used in the mash.
+This is a general guide and will vary based on the grains used in the mash recipe.

 Boiling the Wort and Adding Hops

-Wort remains unstable until it is boiled, which sterilizes the liquid and halts the starch to sugar conversion.
+The wort must be boiled or it will remain unstable.
+Boiling is a vital step because it sterilizes the liquid and halts the starch to sugar conversion.

-Hops are added to the liquid wort during boiling and they serve a few functions, primarily to add the final flavors to the working beer.
-They are often added to the wort in three stages while boiling.
+Hops are also added to the liquid wort during boiling.
+They serve a few functions, though the primary purpose is to add the final flavors to the working beer.
+Hops are often added to the boiling wort in three stages:

-- Bittering hops are added first to balance the sweetness of the sugary wort and are typically given an hour in the boil.
+- Bittering hops are added first to balance the sweetness of the sugary wort.
+These are typically given an hour in the boiling wort.

 - Hops that are more floral, earthy, and/or citrusy in character are added right around 15 minutes before the end of the boil to add their desired flavors to the wort.
-These might be considered 'flavoring' hops.
+These are often considered the "flavoring" hops.

 - Finally, the finishing hops are added at the end of the boil or right after it is done.
 The focus of these hops is to add aroma to the wort.